-Bad Export for You: Parodied in the behind the scenes of Numberwang special, which showed several international adaptations of Numberwang.
-The American version has the host say "Yes, that is a number." invoked
+- Bad Export for You: Parodied in the behind the scenes of Numberwang special, which showed several international adaptations of Numberwang.
+The American version has the host say "Yes, that is a number."

 Webb: "A piercing bore"?
 There's no such expression!

 Mitchell: Well, right next to the railing was a rock crusher.
 It's pretty clear he'd wanted to say "what a crushing bore" but missed and was making the best of a bad job...